svoimoy/geb/readme.md

 1. Clone this repository to: `$GOPATH/github.ibm.com/hofstadter-io/geb`
 2. Change to that directory and run: `go install`

+It may also be `go get`-able, just don't use `-u` because the dependencies are vendored in and go gets confused. (not extensively tested)

-Then do the initial setup:
+__Then do the initial setup:__

-See the Developing section on tips (making symlinks).
+See the Tips section on getting setup for now.
-You can copy if you do not plan to develop geb.
+You can copy rather than link if you do not plan to develop geb.

 ### Usage

 The docs are pretty much m.i.a. but you should still dive in!

-Once you've followed the developing/tips below, start by copying a design folder and geb.yaml from an example and running `geb gen`.
+Once you've followed the tips below, start by copying a design folder and geb.yaml from an example and running `geb gen`.